-Clinical Teachers may be used as a substitute teacher for only one day during the Clinical Teaching field experience.
-A Clinical Teacher may not be paid for any service during the Clinical Teaching experience.
+Clinical teachers may be used as a substitute teacher for only one day during the clinical teaching field experience in some districts.
+A clinical teacher may not be paid for any service during the clinical teaching experience.

 H. Weekly Report and Reflection